code2k13/ClustrLab2k13/README.md

-# Clustering Workbench
+# What is ClustrLab2k13 ?
-Clustering Workbench is a powerful Python-based tool for clustering text, built using Streamlit.
+ClustrLab2k13 is a powerful Python-based tool for clustering text, built using Streamlit.

 [![Video of the tool in action](https://img.youtube.com/vi/xI7giMvVZes/0.jpg)](https://www.youtube.com/watch?v=xI7giMvVZes)